 By having a definite position on every question, there will be no escape routes when things go wrong.
 This strategy ensures commitment from everyone.

 The best way to evaluate clarity and completeness is by getting early feedback from collaborators and stakeholders.
 This can be achieved by setting up sessions where the design can be “challenged” and alternative pathways explored.

 6.5.1 What It Means

-The solution design document should provide enough detail so that you don’t have to go looking at other documents.
+The Solution Design document should provide enough detail so that you don’t have to look at other documents.

 Having said that, it should not try to replicate information that can be obtained easily from other sources.
 Also, it should not aim at replacing the functional specs of any of the constituent products.

 A good test for comprehensiveness can be as follows: if the author decides to leave on a two-week vacation, can work resume smoothly and efficiently for the entire period of her absence?